dankeyy/dankeyy.github.io/posts/ai-debilitation.md

 But your creation will be confined to the mental space from which you entered the prompt, by not letting the problem collide with the walls of your mind and stretching it out, you've doomed it to be less than or equal to the prompt that gave it away.

-The sporadic thoughts of "oh I can actually do X", "Y is redundant!", "I think doing Z could take out those 2 at once!" will simply not come to you if you keep your mind at the surface level of the problem.
+The sporadic thoughts of "oh I can actually do X", "Y is redundant!", "I think doing Z could take out those 2 problems at once!" will simply not come to you if you keep your mind at the surface level of the problem.
 Intuition and ability have a price, it costs giving away your mind to the problem.

 ## "llms can do that too so what"